A public AI platform from Context Labs that makes EPA greenhouse gas data searchable, auditable, and citation-ready at national scale.

 The Technology behind OpenEPA.

-A knowledge graph turns raw records into connected intelligence by linking entities and their relationships—so you can run cross-cutting queries across the full national dataset.
+An intelligence layer transforms raw records into context-ready feedstock for AI by linking entities and their relationships—so you can run cross-cutting queries across the full national dataset.
 OpenEPA structures EPA GHGRP data as a graph of facilities, operators, sectors, geographies, and reporting categories, all connected.

 OpenEPA Ontology